My Olympic Story

 She looked up and managed a smile for me.
 She was happy that I was ahead and wished me luck for the next run.

 I moved up to the gate and waited for the countdown.
-Marilyn shouted a last good-luck.
+Marilyn shouted last good luck.
 And then I was on the course.

-What I didn’t know when I was standing in the starting gate for the second run, was that she had beat everyone else by about a second with that run.
+I didn’t know when I was standing in the starting gate just how well Danielle had done.
+She had beat everyone else by about a second with that run.
 I’m glad I didn’t know that because I’m not sure I would have been able to hold onto my confidence.
 I would have started to doubt my ability.
 I would have started to think, “How did she do that?
 What do I have to do to ski that fast?
 Can I ski that fast????”
-At that point I would have been ready to try too hard.
+At that point, I would have been ready to try too hard.
 I would have stopped believing in myself.
-I wouldn’t have had the faith in me that I was capable of doing the same thing.
+I wouldn’t have had faith in me that I was capable of doing the same thing.